A7med23/obsidian-sync/Game dev/How to make a video game - beginner godot tutorial -Brackey's.md

 ## detecting entering dangerous area and restarting the game
 - using a area2d node (naming it killzone)
 - **Do not give the node a collision shape in it's scene**, add the collision shape seperatly whenever it's added somewhere as you may need to change its shape for different objects

+- use a timer to delay the respawning

+- to reference a node in your code just drag it and hold control while releasing